JoseBerrocal/Udacity_Azure_Deploy_WebServer/README.md

 ```
 5. Make sure the location of the new resource group is the same as the one the image will be created, the same make sure the location is updated in *location*

-5. Create the ubuntu image
+6. Create the ubuntu image
 ```bash
 packer build server.json
 ```

+7. Use the output *ManagedImageId* from the command *packer build server.json*, update source_image_id in *terraform/modules/virtual_machines/vm.tf*

-6. Deploy the  terraform infraestructure
+8. Deploy the  terraform infraestructure
 ```bash
 cd terraform/environments/test/
 terraform init